Job Skills Training

 Future Workforce Leaders Program

-Learn about various career pathways and work on completing your high school equivalency certificate, an occupational training certificate, or gain valuable work experience in a chosen field.
+Learn about various career pathways and work on completing your high school equivalency certificate, and an occupational training certificate or gain valuable work experience in a chosen field.

 Apply for Future Workforce Leaders

 Earn a vocational certificate in one year.
 ICAPS enables students to earn a certificate while also earning a high school equivalency or improving English language skills, reading, or math.
 It's a great way to get back to work after a long break with marketable skills and a structured program that offers dedicated assistance from the program's start to graduating and finding a job—through a no-cost program with proven results.